Mental Health Service: Frequently Asked Questions

 Do you bill health insurance?

 Although most of the Health Center is now billing health insurance for appointments, the Mental Health Service is not.
-There is a $15 fee per appointment.
+There is a $25 fee per appointment.
 This fee is billed through the Bursar's Office and will show on your student account as "Health Center."
-If you purchased health insurance through the Health Center (SHIP), the $15 fee is paid by your insurance carrier.
+If you purchased health insurance through the Health Center (SHIP), the $25 fee is paid by your insurance carrier.
+No show fees will be assessed if an appointment is missed or is not canceled or rescheduled within 24 hours.

 What if my parents pay my student account and I don't want them to find out about my visits to the Mental Health Service?